-If you often find yourself speaking in circles attempting to explain what you’ve done, how you feel, or a decision that you’ve made, you’re probably overthinking it too much.
+If you often find yourself speaking in circles attempting to explain what you’ve done, or why you did it, you’re probably overthinking too much.

-Should you feel the need to over-explain all you do, believe, or think, you will probably be nervously overthinking too much in your everyday life.
+Should you feel the need to over-explain all you do, believe, or think, you’ll probably be nervously overthinking too much in your everyday life.

 Are you continuously apologising for things, even if it’s not your fault?
 Over-apologising is a typical example of overthinking everything.

 If this is true of you, then you are anxiously overthinking everything, even if it’s your unvoiced thoughts and ideas.